 There are three projects working in concert reduce congestion and improve connectivity on the Richmond-San Rafael Bridge.
 The projects include:

-To reduce congestion on eastbound I-580 from Marin County to Contra Costa County, BATA is funding the project to convert the right shoulder to a third freeway lane from the Sir Francis Drake Blvd. on-ramp to the Marine Street (Richmond Parkway/Point Richmond) exit.
+To reduce congestion on eastbound I-580 from Marin County to Contra Costa County, BATA funded the project to convert the right shoulder to a third freeway lane from the Sir Francis Drake Blvd. on-ramp to the Marine Street (Richmond Parkway/Point Richmond) exit.
+The third eastbound lane was opened in April 2018 and resulted in significant congestion relief and travel time savings for the eastbound afternoon commute.

-To provide a bike/pedestrian link between the two counties, BATA plans to establish a path on the north side of I-580, including the upper deck of the Richmond-San Rafael Bridge, with concrete barriers to separate bicyclists and pedestrians from westbound freeway traffic.
+To provide a bike/pedestrian link between the two counties, BATA is establishing a multi-use path on the north side of I-580, including the upper deck of the Richmond-San Rafael Bridge, with movable concrete barrier to separate bicyclists and pedestrians from westbound freeway traffic.

-BATA is working in partnership with the California Department of Transportation, the Contra Costa Transportation Authority and the Transportation Authority of Marin to complete both the third lane for eastbound I-580 and the bicycle/pedestrian path.
+BATA is working in partnership with the California Department of Transportation, the Contra Costa Transportation Authority and the Transportation Authority of Marin.

 To save money and speed completion, BATA and its partners performed the required permitting and environmental work for both projects simultaneously.
 Read the August 2016 Project Approval document.